SkygearIO/skygear-doc/README.md

 Besides `advanced`, you can also use `note`, `tips` and `caution`.

+## Creating code switcher (e.g. Objective-C vs Swift)

+Any two consecuting fenced code blocks of different languages will be combined as a code switcher, e.g.

+    ``` objectivec
+    some Objective-C code
+    ```

+    ``` swift
+    some swift code
+    ```

+Note: Currently it only supports two languages; the behaviour will be unexpected if there are more consecutive different language fenced code blocks.
+You can insert paragraphs and text between the codes to avoid this.

 ## Skygear document routes and content

 - `guideRoutes.js` defines the list of routes